dondi3go/supersynk/README.md

 heavy rethinking, because you are punk.
 Well, in fact disorder is punk but I would prefer my animations to be nice and this project not to suffer from too many embarassing issues.

 What can be done fast about this disorder ?
-This is what I did : As the latence can occur on the way between the client and the server, or on the way back, between the server and the client, I decided to discard all the requests arriving **late** on the server, or the responses arriving **late** on the client.
+This is what I did : As latence can occur on the way between the client and the server, or on the way back, between the server and the client, I decided to discard all the requests arriving **late** on the server, or the responses arriving **late** on the client.
 To do that, I used the HTTP request and HTTP response headers to store the emission time, only took into account the messages in an increasing time order, and forget the others.

 Why using headers and not the payload of the requests ?
-Because the payload is for more for application logic, and the HTTP disorder issue is more a protocol issue (HTTP, I like you anyway).
+Because the payload, in my mind, is more for application logic, and the HTTP disorder issue is more a protocol issue (HTTP, I like you anyway).

 What do I mean by *forget the others* ?
 When a message arrives **late** on the server, its content is ignored (I already have a more up-to-date content stored on this server) and